rrrossing/kea-contrib/README.md

 examples, Linux distribution specific scripts is something that is similar between distributions, but may vary a bit.
 Users of distribution A may prefer the script to look differently than users of distribution
-B. That ISC could get an endless stream of patches changes the script back and forth and this is something we'd like to avoid.
+B. Note there is not the right or wrong way here.
+Nevertheless ISC could get an endless stream of patches changes the script back and forth and this is something we'd like to avoid.
+Also, ISC prefers to work on the Kea code that could benefit all users, regardless of which OS or distribution they use.

 Second example are patches that ISC has no way of checking or maintaining on its own.
 For example, someone could donate a patch that stores